-Redemption of warrants Warrants when the price per Common Stock share equals or exceeds \$18.00: The Company may redeem the outstanding warrants Warrants (except as described with respect to the Private Placement Warrants):
+Redemption of Warrants when the price per Common Stock share equals or exceeds \$ 18.00 : The Company may redeem the outstanding Warrants (except as described with respect to the Private Placement Warrants):

-- in whole and not in part; - at a price of \$0.01 per warrant; Warrant; - upon not less than 30 days' prior written notice of redemption; and - if, and only if, the reported last sales price of the Company's Common Stock equals or exceeds \$18.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends the notice of redemption to the warrant Warrant holders.
+- in whole and not in part; - at a price of \$ 0.01 per Warrant; - upon not less than 30 days' prior written notice of redemption; and - if, and only if, the reported last sales price of the Company's Common Stock equals or exceeds \$ 18.00 per share for any 20 trading days within a 30 -trading day period ending on the third trading day prior to the date on which the Company sends the notice of redemption to the Warrant holders.

-Redemption of warrants Warrants when the price per Common Stock share equals or exceeds \$10.00: Once the warrants Warrants become exercisable, the Company may redeem the outstanding warrants: Warrants:
+Redemption of Warrants when the price per Common Stock share equals or exceeds \$ 10.00 : Once the Warrants become exercisable, the Company may redeem the outstanding Warrants:

-- in whole and not in part; - at \$0.10 per Warrant upon a price equal minimum 30 days' prior written notice of redemption provided that holders will be able to exercise their Warrants on a cashless basis prior to redemption and receive that number of shares determined by reference to the Company's Common Stock to be determined, agreed table, based on the redemption date and the fair "fair market value value" of the Company's Common Stock; - upon a minimum of 30 days' prior written notice of redemption;

-- if, and only if, the last reported sale closing price of the Company's shares of Common Stock equals or exceeds \$10.00 per share (as adjusted for share splits, share dividends, reorganizations, recapitalizations adjustments to the number of shares issuable upon exercise or the exercise price of a Warrant) for any 20 trading days within the 30-trading day period ending three trading days before we send the notice of redemption to the Warrant holders; and - if the like closing price of the shares of Common Stock for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends we send the notice of redemption to the warrant holders; and - if, and only if, Warrant holders is less than \$18.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a Warrant), the Private Placement Warrants are must also be concurrently exchanged at called for redemption on the same price (equal to a number of Class A ordinary shares) terms as the outstanding Public Warrants, - can be exercised on a cashless basis as described above.
+- in whole and not in part; - at \$ 0.10 per Warrant upon a minimum 30 days' prior written notice of redemption provided that holders will be able to exercise their Warrants on a cashless basis prior to redemption and receive that number of shares determined by reference to the agreed table, based on the redemption date and the "fair market value" of Common Stock; - if, and only if, the closing price of the shares of Common Stock equals or exceeds \$ 10.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a Warrant) for any 20 trading days within the 30 -trading day period ending three trading days before we send the notice of redemption to the Warrant holders; and - if the closing price of the shares of Common Stock for any 20 trading days within a 30 -trading day period ending on the third trading day prior to the date on which we send the notice of redemption to the Warrant holders is less than \$ 18.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a Warrant), the Private Placement Warrants must also be concurrently called for redemption on the same terms as the outstanding Warrants, as described above.